MrDham/OpenTheremin_V4_with_MIDI/README.md

 Version 2.0 has been improved to better support MIDI Polyphonic Expression (MPE) synthesizers (Support of monophonic aftertouch, list of CC for volume loop more in line with specific musical gestures of MPE instruments).

+It also provides the capacity to save your favourite startup configuration in EEPROM so as it persits after power OFF/ON cycle

 # OpenThereminV4
 Open Source Theremin Instrument